Social Justice Advocacy

 The Advocacy Group

-Ruth Swale coordinates this group.
+Ruth Swale coordinated this group until 2024.
 She collaborated with Bettina Mielenz from 2015-2017, during which time Bettina presented our public workshops in the smaller SC towns.
 Alexia Bensemann is continuing to present our public workshops in Timaru.
 An equally vital part of The Advocacy Group service is our team of volunteer advocates who are available to offer 1-to-1 support.
 From small beginnings in Timaru in July 2015, we have now extended The Advocacy Group’s services to include Waimate and Temuka as well, and potentially elsewhere in future.

 Advocacy-selfie---Bettina-&-Ruth